telerik/maui-docs/controls/dataform/headers.md

 ### Styling

-For all styling options applied to the headers in the DataForm Groups review the DataForm [Header Styling]({%slug dataform-header-styling%}) artile.
+For all styling options applied to the headers in the DataForm Groups review the DataForm [Header Styling]({%slug dataform-header-styling%}) article.

 ## See Also